Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement: Discussion

-\textbf{Can motion augmented videos achieve SOTA results?} In Section~\ref{sec:evidence}, we demonstrated that motion transfer algorithms can be used to create motion-augmented videos while still preserving the variations in skin appearance from the cardiac pulse.
-This means we can augment the training data to create novel samples with greater variance than those in the original set.
-We conducted a set of systematic empirical validation studies that show that these videos can be used to effectively train rPPG models that generalize to independent benchmark datasets (see Table~\ref{tab:main_overall_results}).
-Cross-dataset experiments show a 23.1\% reduction in HR MAE on UBFC-rPPG when using the motion-augmented PURE datasets for training and a 74.95\% reduction in HR MAE on PURE when using the motion-augmented UBFC-rPPG dataset for training.
+We conducted a set of systematic empirical validation studies that show that these videos can be used to effectively train rPPG models that generalize to independent benchmark datasets (see \Cref{tab:main_overall_results}).
+Cross-dataset experiments show a 23.1\% reduction in HR MAE on UBFC-rPPG when using the motion-augmented PURE datasets for training and a 79\% reduction in HR MAE on PURE when using the motion-augmented UBFC-rPPG dataset for training.
 Other than PURE, the largest gains were observed training on MAUBFC-rPPG and testing on videos with large rigid and/or non-rigid head motions (UBFC-PHYS: 29.32\%, AFRL: 37.03\% and MMPD: 22.20\% reduction in HR MAE).
+In \Cref{tab:sota_pure}, we also demonstrate, using UBFC-rPPG as a source dataset, the effectiveness of our method in contrast to other SOTA methods using the same source dataset to test on PURE.

 \textbf{What type of motion is best to augment?} In learning tasks, designing training data that matches the distribution of the testing data is advantageous.
 Does augmenting motion in the training set that is similar to that in a testing set lead to optimal results?
-Our experiments show that this is the case for both rigid (see Table~\ref{tab:main_rigid}) and non-rigid (see Table~\ref{tab:main_nonrigid}) head motions.
-Beyond the type of motion, if the motions have a larger magnitude, then including larger magnitude motions in the training set seems to have a benefit.
+Our experiments show that this is the case for both rigid (see \Cref{tab:main_rigid}) and non-rigid (see \Cref{tab:main_nonrigid}) head motions.
+Furthermore, if the motions have a larger magnitude, then including larger magnitude motions in the training set empirically seems to have a benefit.

-\textbf{Does the effect of motion augmentation saturate?} While source videos with gold-standard PPG data might be limited, it is possible to augment each source video with many different motions by leveraging large video datasets like TalkingHead-1KH~\cite{Wang2020OneShotFN}.
-We looked at whether augmenting the same source videos multiple times with different motions improved results.
-We observed that most of the improvements were obtained by augmenting the data once.
-Incremental improvements were obtained by augmenting a second or third set of videos, but the results quickly saturated (see Table~\ref{tab:main_maubfc_scaling}).
-This is presumably due to the fact that we were not augmenting other aspects of the subjects' appearance (e.g., skin tone, identity, etc.).
+\textbf{Does the type of motion transfer algorithm or the type of PPG estimation model matter?}

+It's important to decouple other factors that may significantly affect performance such as the neural motion transfer algorithm or the type of rPPG estimation model.
+As per \Cref{tab:compare_motion_transfer} and \Cref{tab:main_neural_methods_ablation}, it is clear that our motion augmentation strategy provides significant improvements 1) regardless of the core neural motion transfer algorithm utilized and 2) despite differences (e.g., 2DCNN versus 3DCNN) in neural rPPG estimation models.
+This in turn shows great promise in motion augmentation as a general data augmentation strategy for rPPG videos.